Hardwood Floor Moldings

 Pet Peeves - Carpet

 Next on the laundry list.
 Finishing off the areas adjacent to carpet.
-Sure, an actual reducer does look good, but a baby threshold or end cap?
+An actual reducer may look good, but a baby threshold or end cap?
 Not in my book.
 For one it’s uncomfortable to walk on barefoot if you’re not looking.
-Secondly it’s a matter again of a carpet store method.
+Secondly it’s a matter again of a cheap carpet store method.
+For all intent and purposes and the preferred look, moldings are not used against carpeted areas.

 Fireplaces and Hearths